swill/confluencer/README.md

 confluencer install
 ```

-This copies hook shims from `.confluencer/hooks/` into `.git/hooks/` for `pre-push`, `post-merge`, and `post-rewrite`.
-The hooks invoke the `confluencer` binary at the appropriate points in the Git workflow.
+This copies hook shims from `.confluencer/hooks/` into `.git/hooks/` for `pre-push`, `post-commit`, `post-merge`, and `post-rewrite`.
+The hooks invoke the `confluencer` binary at the appropriate points in the Git workflow. `confluencer init` runs `install` automatically, so this command is primarily used by developers cloning an existing `confluencer`-managed repository.

 ### 3. Developer onboarding (existing repo)